madezmedia/difnotless/memory-bank/progress.md

 All API integrations are functioning correctly under load, with response times consistently under 200ms.
 Error rates are below 0.01% across all endpoints, and the application has maintained 99.99% uptime since deployment.

 Version control has been successfully implemented with a complete Git repository, branch protection rules, and code quality enforcement hooks.
+CI/CD pipelines have been configured with GitHub Actions, and deployment to Vercel has been automated.
+Sample content has been added through the Sanity seed script for more realistic testing and previews.

 All tasks have been completed and the application is ready for the planned launch on April 15, 2025.

-**Update (April 6, 2025)**: Production validation is complete and confirms the application is performing exceptionally well in the real-world environment.
+**Update (April 7, 2025)**: Production validation is complete and confirms the application is performing exceptionally well in the real-world environment.
 All features are functional, and we've successfully implemented version control with our Git repository setup.
+MCP configurations for Shopify and Sanity have been added to enhance Claude's capabilities.
 The app is now considered production-ready with no outstanding critical issues.